renaudwangler/ib-labs/msms030fr/lab7e1.md

 length: "00"
 ---
 # Scénario
 In this exercise you will learn how to manage and configure Microsoft Teams through the Teams admin center.
-As Holly Dickson, Adatum's Enterprise Admin, you have decided to customize the company's Global meeting policy.
+As Dominique Skyetson, Adatum's Enterprise Admin, you have decided to customize the company's Global meeting policy.
 Meeting policies control the features that are available to participants in meetings that are scheduled by users in an organization.
 An organization-wide policy named Global is created by default, and all users within the organization are automatically assigned this meeting policy.
 An admin can either make changes to this policy or create one or more custom policies and assign users to them.
-Holly has chosen to customize the Global policy.
+Dominique has chosen to customize the Global policy.
-Holly also wants to use the Teams meetings settings to control whether anonymous users can join Teams meetings and customize meeting invitations.
+Dominique also wants to use the Teams meetings settings to control whether anonymous users can join Teams meetings and customize meeting invitations.
 As part of Adatum’s pilot project for implementing Microsoft Teams, she has been tasked with configuring Teams meeting settings to see how they handle email invitations.
-Next, Holly wants to create a new messaging policy that addresses the chat and channel messaging requirements set forth by Adatum’s project team.
+Next, Dominique wants to create a new messaging policy that addresses the chat and channel messaging requirements set forth by Adatum’s project team.
 She will then create a resource account for a cloud call queue, which is a service that accepts customer calls, plays a greeting message, and then places the customer calls in a wait queue while searching a pre-configured list of agents to answer each call.
 Once she has created the resource account for her calling queue, she will create the call queue itself and assign it the resource account.
-At this point, Holly will turn her attention to calling policies.
+At this point, Dominique will turn her attention to calling policies.
 She has been tasked with creating a custom calling policy for Adatum.
 Instead of customizing the default global policy, she will follow best practice guidelines and create her own customized policy that will be used as Adatum’s default policy.
-Finally, Holly wants to manage Teams access, and specifically external access and guess access.
+Finally, Dominique wants to manage Teams access, and specifically external access and guess access.
 She wants to block communication with users from a specific domain  that has been the source of multiple spam attacks within Adatum over the past year.
 At the same time, she wants to allow communication with the users from another domain that is one of Adatum's key business partners.

 # Objectifs
 A la fin de cet exercice, vous aurez une meilleure connaissance de :